Mini Egg Brownies

 About these Mini Egg Brownies

-• FLAVOUR: The brownies are made with 70% dark chocolate, givimg them a rich, intense flavour that isn’t overly sweet.
+• FLAVOUR: These mini egg brownies are made with 70% dark chocolate, givimg them a rich, intense flavour that isn’t overly sweet.
 As well as the creamy milk chocolate filling, the Mini Egg shells add a sweet, vanilla-like flavour.

 • TEXTURE: if you’ve been following this recipe blog for a while you will know that we only like dense, fudgy, gooey brownies around here, and these Mini Egg Brownies are just that.
 Soft, squidgy and delicious!
 What I love about the addition of the Mini Eggs (apart from the taste!) is that the shells stay crunchy throughout and the milk chocolate filling firms up as the brownies set which adds a little bite throughout.